harikrishnanum/websocket-go-gin/readme.md

 ## Project Structure

+- `server` folder: Contains the server files for the TODO application.
+  - `todo.go`: The Go file that defines the TODO struct and methods for adding, removing, and marking tasks as done.
-- `main.go`: The main Go server file that handles the websocket communication and HTTP requests.
+  - `server.go`: The main Go server file that handles the websocket communication and HTTP requests.
 - `frontend` folder: Contains the frontend files for the TODO application.
   - `index.html`: The frontend HTML file for the TODO application.
   - `style.css`: The CSS file for styling the TODO application.